Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Dev GuideAPI Reference

-Only pages accessed by SEO crawlers are required to render server-side for Spire.
+Only pages accessed by SEO crawlers are required for server-side rendering (SSR) in Optimizely Configured Commerce Spire CMS.
 These are:

-Other pages with fast APIs and hidden behind logins are nice to have, including:
+Other pages with fast APIs and hidden behind logins are nice to have, including the following:

 • My Account and its children